railwayapp/docs/src/docs/tutorials/add-a-cdn-using-cloudfront.md

         'cache-control': 'must-revalidate, max-age=60'
     });
     ```
-This cache policy tells CloudFront to revalidate the data at the route after 60s.
+This cache control definition tells CloudFront to revalidate the data at the route after 60s.

 #### Cache Behavior